Nofif613/LazarusUniversal/README.md

 ## Important:
 **1. Put txt files to folder where will be LazarusUniversal.exe!!!!**

 **2. The txt files must be save as ANSI or UTF - 16 LE**

+**3. GreenList is List which will be freeze and than you can defrost it**

-## Put it in file that names FileLaz.txt:
+## Put it in file that names FileLazUNV.txt:

 **1. Name of GreenList.txt**